Structural Identifiability and Discrete Symmetries: Discrete and Continuous Symmetries for Structural Identifiability and Observability

-From a mathematical point of view, the deeper reason is that firstly one assumes in the infinitesimal approach that one has a whole Lie group of symmetries, i.\,e.\ \emph{continuous symmetries}.
-Secondly, even then, this group may consist of several disjoint components and infinitesimal methods see only the connected component of the identity.
-If a dynamical system has only \emph{discrete symmetries}, then these do not form a Lie group, but typically a finite group.
+From a mathematical point of view, the deeper reason is that one assumes in the infinitesimal approach that $\mathcal{G}$ contains a whole, non-trivial (local) \emph{Lie group} of symmetries, i.\,e.\ \emph{continuous symmetries}.
+Even if this is the case, this group may consist of several disjoint components and infinitesimal methods see only the connected component~$\mathcal{G}_{0}$ of the identity.
+If a dynamical system has only \emph{discrete symmetries}, then $\mathcal{G}$ is not a Lie group, but typically a finite group, and not visible for infinitesimal techniques.